skip to Main Content

 • two writing samples, with a combined total not exceeding 60 pages.

 Applicants must also provide the names and contact information of three referees.
-Referees will receive an automated email via the application portal SlideRoom with instructions for submitting their letters of recommendation.
-(See below.)
+Referees will receive an automated email via the application portal SlideRoom with instructions for submitting their letters of recommendation (see below).

 Using the online application system, you will enter the contact information of your referees and send them official requests to submit letters.
-Please be sure to secure permission from each referee before submitting your request via SlideRoom.
+Please be sure to secure permission from each referee you list before submitting your request via SlideRoom.
 They will then receive an email from SlideRoom with instructions for uploading their letters onto the portal.

 Applicants may collect letters of recommendation through a dossier service such as Interfolio.
 Applicants who choose to use a dossier service must still complete the reference invitation section; in lieu of the referee’s email address, please enter the dossier-assigned email that corresponds to each letter of recommendation.

-We will notify all applicants of the competition outcome via email in late March 2025.
+We will notify all applicants of the competition outcome via email in late March 2026.

-Contact Fellows Selection
+Fellows Selection Contact

 Thomas Castañeda